lukewelden/meal-planner/README.md

 ### Initial app
 1. My initial thoughts for the web application is to have a simple index.html that contains the title, a brief description of the web app, and a generation button.
 When the button is clicked it will trigger a JS script which either reveals hidden sections or creates sections for each day of the week.
 Each section will contain the day, the name of the meal, the ingredients of the meal, cooking instructions,  an image of the meal, and a link to the recipe if it's been sourced externally.

-2. I'm thinkng of creating a meal class which has the following properties.
+2. I'm thinking of creating a meal class which has the following properties.
 - meal name (string)
 - ingredients (array)
 - cooking instructions (array)